ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Reference

 - Fixed missing Metadata in README and METADATA.ini. _(Michael Zronek)_
-- Update README.md web tool to show, how to test REST API on localhost _(Dmytro Moiseiuk)_
+- Update README.md web tool to show, how to test REST API on localhost. _(Dmytro Moiseiuk)_

 ### Specload